I am a Center

 interested in studying soft condensed matter, active matter and living

-worked on include the scaling behavior in the social interaction of
+behavior in the social interaction of honeybees and humans, and the

-waves in the living crystal of starfish embryos.
-I keep looking for
+starfish embryos.
+I keep looking for interesting problems.

 I got a Ph.D. in Physics from the University of Illinois at Urbana-Champaign, advised by Professor Nigel Goldenfeld.
 More about me and my work can be found in my CV as well as the research and publication tab, and my Google Scholar page.
 Codes used for my work can be found in my GitHub page.